Sign up to receive e-newsletters, discounts and promotions

 The downtown artisan's shops are open for demonstrations and shopping.

 American Blues Scene Magazine calls this: One of the most prominent festivals in the country.
 More than 30 bands and delicious BBQ fill Stephens Lake Park.
 Bring your own seating.

 The lineup includes international, national, regional and local artists in roots, blues, gospel, country, folk and soul.
 In addition to music, fans enjoy delicious BBQ from several local and national vendors.

 The festival includes a half-marathon and a 10K Saturday morning; and a special gospel event on Sunday.
 Visit our website for details, parking information, ticket prices, dos & don’ts, and a full schedule.

 Not allowed: outside beverages, including water, soda, alcoholic beverages, coffee, etc.; coolers; glass containers; weapons; noise makers; laser pointers; professional recording equipment.

 Tickets: online; at The Blue Note box office; at the MSA Student box office; and by phone for a $3 handling fee.
 Phone orders, Mon.-Fri., noon-6 p.m.: 573-874-1944.

 One Day Annual Event: Fun for the whole family, or friends and couples looking for a day filled with fun.

 Come learn some of the History of Monegaw!

 All ages are welcome to participate in the 1-mile and 10k races which begin at the Margaret Harwell Art Museum.
-Also, festival-goers can enjoy artists' booths, live entertainment, food, and free children's activities on the museum grounds.

 Contact Us | Blog | Privacy Statement | ADA Compliance | Help Us Help You | Facebook Disclaimer